gmc-code/PC-using-RTD/docs/setup/Python.rst

 Install Python
 ------------------------------

-* Download and install Python from https://www.python.org/downloads/.
+* Download and install Python from: https://www.python.org/downloads/.
+* OLder versions can be found at: https://test.python.org/downloads/.
 * Check the checkbox to update the path variable when installing.

 * Manually update path if it wasn't automatically done during installation.